 Life today is very different from what it was like some years ago.
 One of the greatest differences is in the mass media and communication techniques.
 The main reason for this is that technology has become so much cheaper to buy.
 Nearly all kinds of internet use have grown over a three year period.
 For some, it offers an escape from reality, but for others it brings the real world into their homes.
 With the use of the computer to go on-line, people can now communicate with each other and also do many other things.
-(1) The number of school-age children who have access to the web has tripled in the last twelve months, as more and more access to the web for information.
+(1) The number of school-age children who have access to the web has tripled in the last twelve months, as more and more schools have been going on-line.
+Together with school kids, about 30% of the population uses the web for information.
 Today, people have much more control over what they pay for goods.
 In recent years, more and more people have been buying all sorts of electronic gadgets and internet connections which they believe help them to communicate and get information.

-- (2) In fact, they have been going on line since 1971 with the birth of e-mail.
+- (2) ☐ In fact, they have been going on line since 1971 with the birth of e-mail.
 Today 35% of the population sends e-mails to each other from the comfort of their own homes.
-Even though surfing the net clearly remains a more common pastime for younger age groups, there has been a clear increase in the numbers of people using cyber technology for learning about different things. - (3) Peenagers find answers for school subjects whereas adults use it to find out about focal events or world news.
+Even though surfing the net clearly remains a more common pastime for younger age groups, there has been a clear increase in the numbers of people using cyber technology for learning about different things. - (3) ☐ Teenagers find answers for school subjects whereas adults use it to find out about local events or world news.
 The latest use among young people is meeting new people through chat rooms and interest in this use has grown rapidly in recent years to about 20% today.
 Another popular use is for e-banking with 5% of the people using it for commerce and e-banking.
-(4) According to statistics, shopping on the internet has been growing steadily for the last few years as people discover how easy it is.
-A
+(4) ☐ According to statistics, shopping on the internet has been growing steadily for the last few years as people discover how easy it is.